Mark of Cornwall

 Mark of Cornwall (Marcus, Margh, March or Marchell, Marc'h) was a sixth-century King of Kernow (Cornwall), possibly identical with King Conomor.
-He is best known for his appearance in Arthurian legend as the uncle of Tristan and the husband of Iseult who engages with Tristan in a secret liaison, giving Mark the epithet "Cuckold King".
+As Mark or Marc (Marc'h), he is best known for his appearance in Arthurian legend as the uncle of Tristan and the husband of Iseult, who engages with Tristan in a secret liaison, giving Mark the epithet "Cuckold King".

 King Mark

 In Old Welsh records, Mark is recorded as "March son of Meirchion" of Kernow (Cornwall).
 He is associated with governing portions of Gwynedd and Glamorgan in Wales.
+The distance of these areas from modern day Cornwall may indicate that Mark was in fact a ruler of the eponymous Cornovii.
 Mark has been identified with Conomor, a king of Domnonea and Kernev (Domnonée and Cornouaille) in Armorica.

 In his Life of St. Pol de Leon, Wrmonoc of Landévennec refers to a "King Marc whose other name is Quonomorus".
 Also rendered as Cunomorus, the name means "Hound-of-the-sea".